hsaghir/hsaghir.github.io/_posts/data_science/-2017-11-23-conditional-sentence-generation.md

 # Neo

 ## Motivation
 Machine learning and data science in general are concerned with discovering patterns and insights in large collections of data.
-The advent of deep learning models have had a major impact on many task in computer vision and natural language processing as well as other domains.
-In essence, machine learning models condense the raw into a machine representation, from which insights are extracted and communicated to provide business and scientific value.
+The advent of deep learning models in particular, have had a major impact on many task in computer vision and natural language processing as well as other domains.
+In essence, machine learning models condense the information contained in raw data into a machine representation, from which insights are extracted and communicated to provide business and scientific value.

-On the other hand, language is the primary facet of communication for humans.
-Communicating insights from a machine representation back into human language is critical for making the findings accessible to people.
-Natural language generation(NLG) is the task of automatically generating language from a machine representation of data e.g. a knowledge graph.
+Language is the primary facet of communication for humans.
+Communicating insights from a machine representation back into human language is critical for making the findings accessible and providing value.
+Natural language generation (NLG) is the task of automatically generating human language from a machine representation of data e.g. a knowledge graph.
+Systems that can perform NLG may be able to communicate hard to understand machine representations of relationships in the data to human language and therefore act as a layer on top of machine learning models for communication of findings to humans.

 ## Objective
+The long-term vision for Neo is to bridge the gap between machine representation and human understanding.
+This vision can include explainable and interpretable machine learning given availability of proper settings and datasets, however, the short term objective is to build a human language generation engine that can be used for communicating relationships.

+Such language generation engines are particularly very important in business contexts where the end-users of machine learning products are usually non-technical and require human language communication to be able to gain value from machine learning products.

+## The case of the Apollo project
+An example of the immediate value that Neo can provide is project Apollo, a news understanding engine that processes vast amount of textual articles to find relationships between entities and encode them into a knowledge graph representation.
+While Apollo extracts entities and events from many news articles and represents them in a graph, Neo translates back the found relationships into human language.
+Therefore Neo will act as a a layer on top of Apollo project that connects it to humans and users.

-The objective of this project to bridge the gap in communication of insights to humans using human language.
-In the specific case of the Apollo project, this can help analysts understand the information contained in the knowledge graph in the form of statements about the existing relationships in the graph.
+A possible set of end-users for Apollo are financial market analysts that rely on news articles and other information about the real world to form investment strategies.
+In a recent consultation with a group of financial analysts, the Apollo team found that analysts would benefit more from a set of statements about the real-world in human language.
+Neo can provide this missing link and help analysts understand the information contained in the Apollo knowledge graph in the form of human language statements.

+### Dataset
+Apollo currently uses the Thomson-Reuters news articles dataset and builds a knowledge graph to represent the information contained in the articles about entities and their relationships.
+Such a dataset is the perfect setup for Neo to add value due to the availability of textual data for training language generation models and the knowledge graph representation of the same text for relationships that require translation back into human language.

+An example of the relationship between textual data and the knowledge graph Apollo are relationships like this.
+    + sentence [GM invests 500MM in Lyft] ->
+        * knowledge graph [nodes(GM, Lyft), relationship(investing)]
+    + -> generated statement [GM invests in Lyft]

+The idea is to train a language model conditioned on the knowledge graph to generate human readable sentences and statements about the relationships between entities.

 ## conditional generation of summaries based on knowledge graph.